How to Stop Your Dog From Biting the Leash

 Why Does My Dog Bite Their Leash?

 Learning how to stop your dog from biting the leash requires understanding why the behavior is happening in the first place.
 Although it may not seem like it, not all leash biting is created equal, and this means that different causes require slightly different approaches.
 If your dog is biting the leash when walking, it helps to carefully evaluate in what circumstances this behavior is happening.
-The top reasons for leash biting includes:
+The top reasons for leash biting include:

 What Is Causing Your Dog's Behavior?